8-Day Hawaii Itinerary – Big Island to Oahu (Days 1-4)

 Stop by this charming bakery, the southernmost in the United States, for their famous malasadas—delicious, freshly fried Portuguese donuts.
 It’s the perfect snack to fuel your next adventure.

-Day 3: Kona & Flight to Oahu
+Day 3: Kona Coffee Tour + Beach Time + Fly to Oahu

-Breakfast at Papa Kona Restaurant & Bar:
+Breakfast at Papa Kona Restaurant & Bar

 Greenwell Kona Coffee Farm Tour: